NEW: An opposition group reports "intense gunfire" in Damascus and elsewhere

 Monday night, Anderson Cooper reports live from the Syria/Turkey border on the turmoil in the country.
 Watch “Anderson Cooper 360°” at 8 ET.

-(CNN) -- A video purportedly released by a shadowy, Syrian-based terrorist group claimed responsibility Saturday for dual suicide bombings that killed dozens and wounded hundreds in the country's capital this week.
+A video purportedly released by a shadowy, Syrian-based terrorist group claimed responsibility Saturday for dual suicide bombings that killed dozens and wounded hundreds in the country’s capital last week.

 The two-minute video, apparently by jihadist group Al Nusra Front, says government buildings were targeted “because the regime continues to shell residential civilians in Damascus countryside, Idlib, Hama, Daraa and other areas.
 And we remained true to our promise to respond to this shelling with strikes.”